apache/spark/python/docs/source/development/debugging.rst

 Checking Memory (``top`` and ``ps``)
 ------------------------------------

-The Python processes on the driver and executor can be monitored via typical ways such as ``top`` and ``ps`` commands.
+The Python processes on the driver and executor can be checked via typical ways such as ``top`` and ``ps`` commands.

 Driver Side
 ~~~~~~~~~~~

-To check on the driver side, you can get the pid from your PySpark shell as below to know the process id and resources.
+On the driver side, you can get the process id from your PySpark shell easily as below to know the process id and resources.

 .. code-block:: python